HIV stands for human immunodeficiency virus. HIV weakens the immune system, which is our defence system against disease and infection.

 - Some guys don’t experience any symptoms.
 However, others may experience flu-like symptoms, fever, rashes, a sore throat or swollen glands

-- There’s no cure for HIV, but there are a range of advanced treatment options to help poz people live long and healthy lives
+- There’s no cure for HIV, but there are a range of advanced treatment options to help people living with HIV live long and healthy lives

 - The most effective ways to prevent HIV transmission are by using condoms, PrEP, UVL and always using clean equipment if injecting drugs